ToruNiina/Boost.toml/README.md

 shape = "sphere"
 ```

-Codes to get the variables will be like this.
+Codes to get these variables will be like this.

 ```cpp
 const auto& physical = toml::get<toml::table>(data.at("physical"));